-Figure~\ref{fig:experimental result}\textbf{(a)} illustrates the results.
-The energy expectation value $\hat{E}(\tau)=\bra{\phi(\tau)}H\ket{\phi(\tau)}$ converged smoothly toward the exact ground-state energy (shown by the red dashed line), confirming our theoretical expectation in Lemma~\ref{lem:overlap lower bound}.
+Figure~\ref{fig:ground}\textbf{(a)} illustrates the results.
+The energy expectation value $\hat{E}(\tau)=\bra{\ite}H\ket{\ite}$ converged smoothly toward the exact ground-state energy (shown by the red dashed line), confirming our theoretical expectation in Lemma~\ref{lem:overlap lower bound}.
 The inset plot shows success probabilities for obtaining the ITE state via post-selection, consistently exceeding the theoretical lower bound in Lemma~\ref{lem:succ prob low bound}.
 Minor deviations observed were caused by numerical approximation errors.

-\textit{Ground-state energy estimation.---} The second experiment evaluated the performance of Algorithm~\ref{alg:ground} for ground-state energy estimation.
-The algorithm began with an initial guess at imaginary time $\tau=20$ and incremented $\tau$ by $\Delta t=2.5$ at each iteration.
-The convergence criterion $\mathcal{X}$ tested whether the two most recent energy estimates fell within each other's binomial proportion confidence intervals~\cite{agresti1998approximate}, effectively capturing convergence and statistical reliability.
-To demonstrate practical feasibility, the measurement shot number used at each iteration was fixed at $10^9$, corresponding to the initial guess $\tau=20$.
-This choice reflects a scenario where minimal prior information on the ground-state gap and overlap is available, yet computational resources remain manageable.
+\emph{Ground-state energy estimation.---} The second experiment evaluated the performance of Algorithm~\ref{alg:ground} for ground-state energy estimation for three linear chains with $n = 3, 4, 5$ qubits.
+For all three system sizes, the algorithm began with an initial guess at an imaginary time $t = 3$ and incremented $t$ by $\Delta t = 2$ at each iteration.
+The convergence criterion $\mathcal{X}$ tested whether two consecutive energy estimates fell within the most recent binomial proportion confidence intervals~\cite{agresti1998approximate}.

-Figure~\ref{fig:experimental result}\textbf{(b)} shows that the estimated energies rapidly approached and converged to the exact ground-state energy.
-The error bars (grey lines) shrank over iterations, reflecting the algorithm's progressively narrowed search interval and increasing success probabilities.
-Note that the final error bar confidently encapsulated the true ground-state energy.
+To demonstrate practical feasibility, we set $B = 1/5000$ and the measurement shot number used at each iteration was fixed at $10^9$, rather than increased with guessed $t$ nor $B$.
+The choices of $B$ and the fixed shot count reflect a scenario where minimal prior information on detailed spectral properties of the Hamiltonian is available, yet computational resources remain manageable.

+{As shown in Figure~\ref{fig:ground}\textbf{(b)}, as the guessed time $t$ increases linearly, the estimated energies for all three system sizes steadily approach the exact ground-state energy, with different convergence rates.
+All three curves converge significantly faster than the heuristic $1/\tau$ scaling illustrated by the grey line $\lambda_0 + \tau^{-1}$.
+This also indicates that the imaginary time required for convergence grows with system size: the estimates become visibly close to the exact energy once $t$ reaches approximately $15$, $19$, and $23$ for $n = 3, 4$, and $5$, respectively.}